PeterCamilleri/CX16/tools/README.md

 variable CC65_HOME.
 It is not unreasonable to add the configurations of new systems to this folder.

-## File Extensions
+### File Extensions

 In order to avoid conflict with host file types, the following file extension conventions have been used throughout this repository.
+If I begin writing code in the "C" programming language as well, this table will be expanded at that time.

 Extension | Use
 ----------|----------------------------------------------------